Skip to main content

 • InteractorComp

-• A collision box that can collide with other collision blocks.
+• A collision box that can collide with other collision boxes.

 • CollisionsComp